allanchua101/sana/doc-website/lambda/distribution/lambda-vpc-distribution.md

 ## Use-cases

-- Useful for measuring percentile of Lambda functions running inside and outside VPCs
+- Useful for profiling percentile of Lambda functions running inside vs outside VPCs
 - Useful for security and compliance related reporting